BBA 2nd SEM Jan/Feb 2026 Solved Assignments MUJ

 Ans 5.

-Python provides multiple built-in data structures for organizing collections of data.
-Tuples, lists, and sets are three of the most commonly used structures, each with distinct characteristics regarding mutability, ordering, performance, and appropriate use cases.
-Understanding their differences enables programmers to select the most appropriate structure for each specific programming requirement.
+Python has a number of built-in data structures to organize the data in collections.
+Lists, triples and sets are among the most commonly used structures, each with distinct specific characteristics in regards to mutability and ordering as well as performance and use cases.
+Understanding their differences enables developers to choose the most appropriate structure for every specific requirement in

 Q.6.
 Discuss the purpose of the try block in Python.
 Why is the finally block important in a Python program?
 (10 Marks)